GeotrekCE/Geotrek-admin/docs/installation-and-configuration/configuration.rst

 Use dynamic segmentation or not.

-`Dynamic segmentation <https://geotrek.readthedocs.io/en/latest/usage/editing-objects.html#segmentation-dynamique>`_ is used by default when installing Geotrek-admin.
+:ref:`Dynamic segmentation <segmentation-dynamique>` is used by default when installing Geotrek-admin.

 With this mode, linear objects are built and stored related to paths.